 If you followed our Instagram feed over the summer, you’ll have seen all our holiday spam – sorry.
 Actually, I’m not – it was so good!
-We spent two weeks on a family tour of Cambodia, taking in all the highlights, from temples to local villager’s homes, and we absolutely loved it.
-If you’re even vaguely considering taking your family to Southeast Asia, this post will tell you what you need to know about visiting Cambodia with children.
+We spent two weeks on an adventure family holiday in Cambodia, taking in all the highlights, from temples to local villager’s homes, and we absolutely loved it.
+If you’re even vaguely considering taking your family to Southeast Asia, this post will tell you what you need to plan the best itinerary for a family holiday in Cambodia.

-The minute you step foot outside in the capital of Phnom Penh, eleventy billion tuk-tuk drivers will offer to take you somewhere – a restaurant, the river, the killing fields.
+The minute you step foot outside in Phnom Penh, eleventy billion tuk-tuk drivers will offer to take you somewhere – a restaurant, the river, the killing fields.
 It’s very tempting to say no, and spend your entire holiday in a state of perpetual irritation at the intrusion.
 It doesn’t take long though to realise that saying yes is both cheap, and convenient.
 Cambodian pavements are not a leisurely stroll, laden as they are with bikes, mopeds, café tables and even barbeques.
+The weather in Phnom Penh is unpredictable too, and downpours of rain soon saw us seeking shelter under a tuk-tuk canopy.
 After our first attempt at immersing ourselves in street life, we happily coughed up a dollar or two to be taken to whichever pedestrianised area was intended for such perambulatory pursuits.
 (Although we did miss the random adoption of small cute dogs that tended to follow us around town whenever we walked anywhere!)

 We also realised that it’s much cooler, in the muggy heat of the rainy season, to catch a breeze in a tuk-tuk.
 Plus, the competition for a fare is stiff, and we enjoyed the happiness we provoked whenever a driver managed to elicit a yes from us.
 Tuk-tuk drivers are just so cheerful!
 And they seem to love children, especially of the blonde variety.
 We had one man stationed not far from our hotel, and by the end of our time there, he had quite a rapport going with Evan – I still feel bad that we never rode in his tuk-tuk!